 The estimated intakes of iron (with the additional iron contribution from soy leghemoglobin) for all population age/sex groups assessed for both the Australian and New Zealand populations are below the ULs for iron.
-The estimated iron intakes in FSANZ's assessment, for both the maximum proposed use level and likely use level scenarios, are considered to be conservative and an overestimation of actual iron intakes.
-It is unlikely that consumption of meat analogue products containing soy leghemoglobin would pose a risk of iron exceedances to the Australian and New Zealand populations, including at levels up to 0.8% soy leghemoglobin.
+The estimated iron intakes in FSANZ's assessment, for both the maximum proposed use level and likely use level scenarios for soy leghemoglobin, are considered to be conservative and result in an overestimation of actual iron intakes.
+It is unlikely that consumption of meat analogue products containing soy leghemoglobin would pose a risk of iron exceedances to the Australian and New Zealand populations, including at maximum use levels up to 0.8%.